prachi-10-del/Internship-/README.md

 ## ☁️ Streamlit Cloud Deployment

-The application can be deployed using Streamlit Community Cloud.
+The application is deployed using Streamlit Community Cloud.

-### Steps:
+### Deployment Steps

 1. Sign in using your GitHub account.
 2. Select the `Internship` repository.